Jeff911025/3D_ComputerGraphics_Yeh/README.md

         println("No way bro");
 }
 ```
-Once the z of camera position is greater than one of the triangle vertex, the warning message will be printed.
+Once the z of camera position is greater than one of the triangle vertex, the warning message will be printed.(I comment this part since Lagging problem)